 They advise that seats are limited, so booking is strongly recommended.

-A regular haunt for us at Japan Info Swap and our friends at More Than Relo, Coat of Arms regularly holds international events, and their Canadian Thanksgiving in October went down a storm.
-For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner from November 22 to 25.
-You can choose from roasted turkey, smoked ham or half and half accompanied by creamy mashed potatoes, steamed veggies, baked onion, green peas, homemade stuffing, turkey gravy cranberry sauce and a homemade dinner roll all for 1,900 JPY.
+Coat of Arms regularly holds international events, and their Canadian Thanksgiving in October went down a storm.
+For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner from Monday 23 to Sunday 29 of November.

 Shooters Sports bar is so American that, should you cut it, it would bleed apple pie.
-But at this time of year that pie takes on more of a pumpkin flavor, as Shooters is perhaps the best known place in Nagoya for its Thanksgiving spread.
+But at this time of year, that pie takes on more of a pumpkin flavor.
 This is what they have to say for themselves:

 “Shooters is the longest standing American sports bar in Nagoya and is well respected in the community for having great food and drinks.
-With the largest seating restaurant/bar venue in Nagoya we strive in making any and all events meet our customers’ expectations.”
+With the largest seating restaurant/bar venue in Nagoya, we strive to make all events meet our customers’ expectations.”

-Thanksgiving dinner includes turkey with cranberry sauce and gravy, country stuffing, mashed potatoes, green bean casserole and a dinner roll.
-A kid’s dinner is 1,600 JPY, a small is 2,100 JPY and a regular is 2,600 JPY.
-If you’re still hungry after all of that you can chuck in a piece of pie for an extra 300 JPY.
+However, last year’s Thanksgiving dinner included turkey with cranberry sauce and gravy, country stuffing, mashed potatoes, green bean casserole, and a dinner roll.
+A kid’s dinner was 1,600 JPY, a small was 2,100 JPY, and a regular was 2,600 JPY.
+Also, they offered a piece of pie for an extra 300 JPY.